 Change your address and forward your mail

-If anything is delivered to your house once the new owners are moved in, you may never get it back.
+If anything is delivered to your house once the new owners have moved in, you may never get it back.
 Update your address using the official USPS Change of Address website.
 Make sure you forward all of your mail ahead of time.
 It’s recommended that you change your address at least two weeks before moving day.

 In addition, be sure to notify creditors, subscriptions, family, and friends of your new address.
 Say goodbye to neighbors and make sure your friends and family don’t show up at your old house on Thanksgiving!